rangelife/one-second-dash/README.md

 3. If you are using two dongles, we need to be able to tell them apart.
 We do this by looking at the _capabilities_ according to `iw phy`.
 Run `iw phy` and look for a field like `Capabilities:`.
 Figure out which one corresponds to your monitor dongle and write that down, for example, `Capabilities: 0x1862`

-    One way to figure this out is to run `iw phy` with only one dongle attached.
+    One way to figure this out is to run `iw phy` with only one dongle attached [RJLH: i.e. before you plug in the new dongle].
 That tells you the capabilities for that dongle.

 	If you are using Ethernet, you'll only get one Capabilities field.